-ARDOT is developing an Interchange/Complex Intersection dataset that will serve as a parent/child relationship with intersections.

-- The geometry for these areas is a polygon that encompasses all intersections and approach segments. - As complex intersections are identified in the intersection database, staff is starting to create polygons around those areas.
-Major interchange polygons have already been produced.
+- ARDOT is developing an Interchange/Complex Intersection dataset that will serve as a parent/childrelationship with intersections. - The geometry for these areas is a polygon that encompasses all intersections and approach segments. • - Identifying the policy/procedure to create complex intersections •